-Increasing the number and types of employers that utilize PA CareerLink® employer services - Despite the WIOA legislation which introduced the one stop center concept, many employers and others still refer to the PA CareerLink® center as the unemployment office which has led to employers not realizing all of the services that are available to them at the centers.
-Workforce Solutions has addressed this in several ways including implementing a business service guidance tool for business service teams that challenges them to add 5 new business services teams understand how the employer penetration rate is calculated and the data that needs to be input in PA's Workforce Development System of Record in order to increase this rate.
+Increasing the number and types of employers that are utilized PA CareerLink® employer services - Despite the WIOA legislation which introduced the one stop center concept, many employers and others still refer to the PA CareerLink® center as the unemployment office which has led to employers not realizing all of the services that are available to them at the centers.
+Workforce Solutions has addressed this in several ways including implementing a business service guidance tool for business service teams that challenges them to add 5 new businesses per quarter to open a business folder on the PA CareerLink® system.
+We have also ensured that the business services teams understand how the employer penetration rate is calculated and the data that needs to be input in PA's Workforce Development System of Record in order to increase this rate.
 Business Service Team representatives are also members of the support teams for our Next Gen Sector Partnerships and inform employers of the services they offer during meetings.
 In addition to these efforts, a marketing effort is under way and being designed by an hoc outreach committee to Workforce Solutions.

 Ensuring all core and other partners are communicating and collaborating when serving employers.
-This challenge is two-fold - the first part of this challenge is ensuring that all staff who work with businesses are aware of the programs available to assist employers in addition to the services and programs provided at the PA CareerLink[®] centers.
-We ensure that all front line staff are knowledgeable of programs such as Incumbent Worker Training, WEDnetPA, Work Opportunity Tax Credits (WORC), etc. The second part of this challenge is ensuring that core partners are communicating efficiently so they are able to make appropriate referrals to other agencies and work collaboratively when serving employers.
+This challenge is two-fold - the first part of this challenge is ensuring that all staff who work with businesses are aware of the programs available to assist employers in addition to the services and programs provided at the PA CareerLink® centers.
+We ensure that all front line staff are knowledgeable of programs such as Incumbent Worker Training, WedNET, Work Opportunity Tax Credits (WORC), etc. The second part of this challenge is ensuring that core partners are communicating efficiently so they are able to make appropriate referrals to other agencies and work collaboratively when serving employers.
 This is extremely important so that employers are not getting contacted by individual partners at the centers.
 We also partner with the North Central PA PREP network and in particular the ENGAGE PA program.

 When working with employers to identify funding for their training needs, Incumbent Worker training is one option when a company is in need of funding for training for layoff aversion.
 Companies are able to apply for Incumbent Worker Training through an application process if they meet the eligibility guidelines.
 The most appropriate use of Incumbent Worker Training funds is when a company provides training to upskill incumbent workers in order to create entry level positions.
-If the training being applied for is more applicable to WEDnetPA funding, we collaborate with the WEDnetPA provider to ensure the most appropriate funding is identified for the employer.
-The WEDnetPA provider in our region also refers companies to the Incumbent Worker Training program if they feel the application is more appropriate for this funding.
-Educating front line staff on programs like this is important so that employers' needs can be met.
+If the training being applied for is more applicable to WEDNet funding, we collaborate with the WEDNet provider to ensure the most appropriate funding is identified for the employer.
+The WEDNet provider in our region also refers companies to the Incumbent Worker Training program if they feel the application is more appropriate for this funding.
+Educating front line staff on programs like this is important so that employers needs can be met.